- Aims to increase the understanding of engineering careers.

-- Describes how engineers benefit humanity and make a positive difference
+- Describes how engineers benefit humanity and make a positive difference.

-The profiles presented will include the following information:
+Profiles include the following information:

 - A brief biography